NK-92: NK-92 variants

 The high affinity Fc-receptor-expressing NK (haNK) cells were administered to patients with advanced Merkel cell carcinoma (MCC) and there were some notable responses.
-Currently, a HER2-targeted aNK (taNK) line and various t-haNK (CAR and Fc-receptor expressing) cell lines are in clinical trials in patients with various cancers.
+Currently, a HER2-targeted aNK (taNK) line and various t-haNK (CAR and Fc-receptor expressing) cell lines are in clinical trials in patients with various cancers, as described in the review "The NK-92 cell line 30 years later: its impact on natural killer cell research and treatment of cancer."

 Ownership and Licenses

 Global rights to the NK-92 cell line were assigned to ImmunityBio Inc. (formerly NantKwest, Inc.).
-ImmunityBio’s only authorized NK-92 distributor is Brink Biologics, Inc. (San Diego), which makes NK-92 cells and certain genetically modified CD16+ variants available to third parties for non-clinical research under a limited use license agreement.
+ImmunityBio's only authorized NK-92 distributor is Brink Biologics, Inc. (San Diego), which makes NK-92 cells and certain genetically modified CD16+ variants available to third parties for non-clinical research under a limited use license agreement.